 This area is where the Faulkner family had a small apple orchard All the fruit trees are gone, but we hope to reinstate the apple-growing tradition on the old Faulkner farm.
 An added bonus should be a clearer view of the house from Main Street!

-Our heartfelt thanks to all who helped out!
+Our heartfelt thanks to our Acton-Boxboro 'grounds crew' and all who help out throughout the year!

 -- located at 5 High Street, Acton MA